ExistensialReset/flowmosr/README.md

 ## A different way of living is possible

-You don’t need to optimize your life.
+**You don’t need to optimize your life.**

-You need to remove what is blocking it.
+**You need to remove what is blocking it.**

-Flow is not a theory.
+> Flow is not a theory.
-It is something you can feel — quietly — when nothing is demanding anything from you.
+> It is something you can feel — quietly — when nothing is demanding anything from you.

-No permission needed.
+**No permission needed.
-Start small.
+Start small.**

 ---

+*Whisper from some where right near your ear*

 There is a way of living where you don’t have to earn the right to exist.